Deals of the day-Mergers and acquisitions

 ** French dairy group Lactalis announced the acquisition of Egyptian firm Green Land Company via its joint venture Lactalis-Halawa.

 ** Italy’s Autogrill has submitted a bid for the railways, motorway and airport catering business of France’s Elior, a source told Reuters.

-(Compiled by Manogna Maddipatla in Bengaluru)
+** Preferred bidders for the Areas business of French company Elior are expected to be chosen by the start of March, a source close to the matter told Reuters.

+** Germany’s Verdi labour union voiced concern over any possible merger between Germany’s largest banks – Deutsche Bank and Commerzbank.